dmak78/creative-tech-resources/360/README.md

 ![Ladybug5](images/ladybug-pro.jpg "The LadyBug5 360° USB3")
 https://www.ptgrey.com/ladybug5-360-degree-usb3-spherical-camera-systems

+...need more...

+## 3D and Binaural Sound Capture
+in progress

 ## Output Formats for VR
+in progress

 ## Additional Resources and Links
+in progress: outline:
 - panorama software
 - cameras
 - rigs